Contrasting Logiq (WEYL) and Its Peers

 Logiq (OTCMKTS:WEYL – Get Rating) is one of 197 publicly-traded companies in the “Business Services” industry, but how does it contrast to its competitors?
-We will compare Logiq to related companies based on the strength of its earnings, dividends, institutional ownership, analyst recommendations, valuation, profitability and risk.
+We will compare Logiq to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, dividends, institutional ownership and earnings.

+This is a breakdown of recent ratings and recommmendations for Logiq and its competitors, as provided by MarketBeat.

 Logiq has a beta of 1.43, suggesting that its stock price is 43% more volatile than the S&P 500.
 Comparatively, Logiq’s competitors have a beta of 0.95, suggesting that their average stock price is 5% less volatile than the S&P 500.

-This table compares Logiq and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Logiq and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue